borglandlab/RunningWheel/WheelAnalsis_Windows.md

 ### Running Wheel with ABA protocol
 In addition to the above buttons, when using the ABA protocol you will also have the following button:
 1. Mouse Weight Download and Plot Graphs - will download and analyze the data in the ABA excel file returning graphs that show the mouse weight, food consumed, and water consumed.
 You should run this each day so that you know when the mice have dropped before 75% of their initial body mass (based on the last day of baseline).
+For this to work, you need to be filling out the ABA_<date>.xlsx file that the setup GUI created for you.
+That is why we made ours on DropBox (by putting the template there before running the setup GUI) so it was easy to update from different locations.

 ## No Wifi method
 As explained in our paper, if you have a poor or no internet connection you will want to use the no wifi method.
 To do this you will need to set up the raspberry pi in the mouse spinner with the no-wifi code.
+This process was explained in a previous section.
 The running data will be stored on the SD card and can be accessed at the end of the experiment.
-To do so, you will need to manually transfer the spinlog.txt file from your raspberry pi to the computer that is doing the ananlysis via a USB drive.
+To do so, you will need to manually transfer the spinlog.txt file from your raspberry pi to the computer that is doing the analysis via a USB drive.
 Then follow these steps:
-1. Place the spinlog.txt files into a file within the "Spinner_Data" (You can create a new folder called "spinlogs") and add the corresponding "_#" to the end of the file.
+1. Add the corresponding "_#" to the end of the spinlog.txt file.
 	    1. Example: spinlog.txt from spinner_4 becomes spinlog_4.txt
-2. Do this for each spinner
+2. Place all the spinlog_#.txt files into the same folder.
+We created a new folder within the "Spinner_Data" folder called "spinlogs".
 3. Once you've done this, the "Data Download" button on the GUI will result in an error, because it is now setup for no wifi data transfer.
 4. Run the GUI and select "Data Transfer - No Wifi"
     1. This will transfer all the spinner data to organized excel files that are ready for analysis by MATLAB, as if they had been downloaded.